D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 As an American kid from the East Coast, the tale of the Headless Horseman always came up around Halloween ghost story.
 Or rather, I got told the general premise of Washington Irving's short story The Legend of Sleepy Hollow, written in 1820.
 And really, the only things American kids retain from that tale is just the climactic encounter with the entity.
 In the tale proper, it isn't even confirmed whether or not the Headless Horseman is real nor not--it could have been a prank upon the cowardly protagonist, no one but the author knows.

 We got to watch the Disney animated short in my Catholic elementary school--odd but hey it was the mid 90s.
-Then in 1999 Tim Burton gave us Sleepy Hollow, a film blending his goth-y aesthetics with murder mystery vibes, the Hessian lore no other adaptations tell young kids, and lots colonial American paranoia and violence.
+And then, Tim Burton graced us with Sleepy Hollow (1999), blending his goth kid aesthetics, murder mystery vibes, the lore of the Hessian (usually left out of most adaptations), and lots colonial American superstition and violence.
 That sparked the entity back into the public consciousness, but this was still very early internet days and as a completed story it didn't feel like there needed to be more said.

 It isn't until later in life that many American kids learn that the Headless Horseman is a carryover from European folklore--a terrifying spectre, known as the Dullahan in Irish folklore.